A Brief History

 The thought of anyone today batting .342 and still regularly leading the league in home runs is fairly unrealistic, but having that same player be one of the best pitchers in baseball as well?
 Downright fantasy.
 And to think, Ruth often gorged on hot dogs and beer during games!

-Yeah, McGwire hit 70 home runs in 1998 and Barry Bonds hit 73 in 2001, but these guys (Sammy Sosa included) were juiced on steroids, as well as playing in 162 game seasons instead of 154 game seasons that Ruth played.
-At least Maris wasn’t on steroids, but he only had the one big homer producing year.
+Yes, McGwire hit 70 home runs in 1998 and Barry Bonds hit 73 in 2001, but these guys (Sammy Sosa included) were juiced on steroids, as well as playing in 162 game seasons instead of 154 game seasons that Ruth played.
+At least Maris was not on steroids, but he only had the one big homer producing year.

 Babe Ruth is our nominee for the greatest baseball player of all time.
-Who would you nominate as your pick for the best player ever?
+Question for students (and subscribers): Who would you nominate as your pick for the best player ever?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!